York-Chester Historic District

-York-Chester Historic District is a national historic district located at Gastonia, Gaston County, North Carolina.
+York-Chester Historic District is a national historic district located at Gastonia, Gaston County, North Carolina, United States.
 It encompasses 649 contributing buildings, 2 contributing sites, and 1 contributing structure in a predominantly residential section of Gastonia.
 The dwellings were built between about 1856 and 1955, and include notable examples of Queen Anne and Bungalow / American Craftsman architecture.
 Located in the district are the separately listed former Gastonia High School.
 Other notable contributing resources include the Beal-Ragan Garden, Oakwood Cemetery, Caroline Hanna House (c.
 1882), Spurrier Apartment building (c.
 1929), Edgewood Apartments (c.
-1937), and Devant J. and June S. Purvis House (1951).
+1937), the Joseph W. Lineberger House (c.
+1947) and Devant J. and June S. Purvis House (1951).

 It was listed on the National Register of Historic Places in 2005.